 - Then there's the oddity of the U-Bahn having a line 1, 2, 3, 4, and 6 but no 5...

 - The New York Subway has ghost stations, too, including several that were closed due to the lengthening of platforms at adjacent stations.
 A number of them are also still intact, but trains don't stop there.

 - For decades during the Cold War there was a secret bunker beneath a wing of The Greenbrier resort in West Virginia, built in order to house the U.S. government in the event of nuclear war.

-- It's common for ships not to have a deck numbered 13 - maybe to cater to the superstitious clientele, maybe due to the mild superstitiousness of sailors.
+- It's common for ships not to have a deck numbered 13 – maybe to cater to the superstitious clientele, maybe due to the traditional superstitiousness of sailors.

-- In Brazil, we have a TV Station/College building (the Gazeta Building) that actually has a 3 1/2 floor.
+- In Brazil, there is a TV station/college building (the Gazeta Building) that actually has a Floor 3½.
 It can only be reached by one of the stairs, and no elevator stops there.
-Disappointingly, on that floor are a few ATMs and a small bank agency.
+Disappointingly, the only things on that floor are a few ATMs and a small bank agency.

 - A building in Rotterdam, used by Dutch insurance company Nationale Nederlanden, has several of these.
 Certain elevators do not have a 1st or 2nd floor (ground being 0th in the Netherlands) because the entrance hall is three regular floors high, and some of the building's towers have service floors only accessible by a special separate staircase.
 Makes for fun times for an engineer who needs to service something but is unfamiliar with the building's layout.